willfitzpatrick4/willfitzpatrick4.github.io/_posts/2018-02-21-/Project3.md

 <img src="/images/equation2.JPG">

-Combining the equations yields the following equation.
+Combining the equations yields the following:

 <img src="/images/equation3.JPG">

 This is the equation of motion.
-Each matrix can be simplified to give the following equation.
+Each matrix can be simplified to give the more commonly  equation.

 <img src="/images/equationofmotion.JPG">